-When you are in Brownsville, you'll notice that it is more blue-collar than most other communities in America.
-38.56% of Brownsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Brownsville is a city of production and manufacturing workers, service providers, and professionals.
-There are especially a lot of people living in Brownsville who work in office and administrative support (8.75%), sales jobs (6.44%), and teaching (6.23%).
+Because occupations involving physical labor dominate the local economy, Brownsville is generally considered to be a blue-collar town.
+39.15% of the Brownsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Brownsville is a city of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Brownsville who work in office and administrative support (10.24%), sales jobs (7.55%), and management occupations (6.83%).

-Brownsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Brownsville does not have a public transit system used by locals to get to and from work.

-The per capita income in Brownsville in 2010 was $17,729, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
-This equates to an annual income of $70,916 for a family of four.
+The per capita income in Brownsville in 2010 was $18,984, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $75,936 for a family of four.

 Brownsville is an extremely ethnically-diverse city.
 The people who call Brownsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brownsville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Brownsville include Irish, German, African, and French .
+Important ancestries of people in Brownsville include English, African, German, and Scots-Irish.

 The most common language spoken in Brownsville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and African languages.